DLAIE/2025-LeaderboardContest/README.md

 **Prizes include:**

-- **One pair of WanB Signature AirPod Pros** that I've been waiting to use as a prize..
+- **One pair of Weights & Biases Signature AirPod Pros** that I've been waiting to use as a prize..
 - Swag from the BDAIC, CoreWeave, and/or other organizations.
 - / **TBD**.